rcofrer/JpPlusSearch/README.md

 # JpPlusSearch
-Python implementations for Jump point plus search for CodinGame
+Python implementations for Jump point + search for CodinGame